 - Interstate flight inconvenience insurance.
 This domestic travel insurance offers cover for flight changes or delays when you’re travelling between states or territories in Australia.

 - Purchase protection insurance.
 Offered on both premium and mid-level credit cards, purchase protection insurance can cover the cost of theft, accidental damage or loss of items paid for with an eligible card.
-Usually this insurance is valid for up to 90 days from the time of the purchase.
+Usually, this insurance is valid for up to 90 days from the time of the purchase.

 - Extended warranty insurance.
 This cover offers an extension on the manufacturer’s warrant for eligible items purchased in Australia.
-Usually this insurance will double the warranty, up to a maximum period of 12 months.
+Usually, this insurance will double the warranty, up to a maximum period of 12 months.
 For example, if you bought an item with a one-year manufacturer’s warranty, this cover would allow you to get insurance for a total of 24 months.

 - Best price guarantee cover.
 Also known as a “buyer’s guarantee”, this insurance will refund the difference in price if you buy an item and then find it at a lower cost somewhere else (in the same geographic area).
-Usually you have 21 days from the time of the purchase to submit a claim, and will have to provide proof of the lower price.
+Usually, you have 21 days from the time of the purchase to submit a claim, and will have to provide proof of the lower price.

-Eligibility requirements for complimentary credit card insurance
+Are you eligible for complimentary credit card insurance?

 The eligibility requirements for complimentary credit card insurance vary depending on the specific policy, the provider and the insurance company that’s involved in underwriting it.
 You can find specific details in the provider’s Credit Card Insurance Booklet.
 But in general, the most common conditions include: